thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Extension/alerts.md

 These values are then applied as MIN and MAX constraints on Stress_Initial.

-Also, if the Stress_Init_Lo and Stress_Init_Hi constraints are in place, the Search feature will work to generate designs that fall within the preferred range of Initial_Tension.
+Also, if the Stress_Init_Lo and Stress_Init_Hi constraints are in place, the Search feature works to generate designs that fall within the preferred range of Initial_Tension.

 Before finalizing a design that has this alert outstanding, check with the spring manufacturer regarding capabilities and costs.